 \subsection{Learning from Comparative Judgments}

-Learning from comparative judgments provides an alternative to absolute rating methods.
-Instead of giving scores directly, users compare pairs of items, which helps to obtain more consistent and detailed feedback.
-Comparative judgments have shown effectiveness in recommendation, information retrieval, and subjective evaluation tasks \cite{dras2015evaluating}. \cite{furnkranz2003pairwise}.
+Learning from comparative judgments provides an alternative to direct-rating methods.
+Instead of directly providing scores, users compare pairs of items, which helps to obtain more consistent and detailed feedback.
+Comparative judgments have been shown to be effective in recommendation, information retrieval, and subjective evaluation tasks~\cite{dras2015evaluating,furnkranz2003pairwise}.

-Early ranking learning models, such as RankNet and LambdaRank \cite{burges2005learning}, use neural networks and pairwise loss functions (such as hinge loss or cross entropy loss) to learn pairwise preferences.
-These methods have shown excellent performance in retrieval applications, but have not been applied to some multimodal problems.

-Fürnkranz and Hüllermeier \cite{furnkranz2003pairwise} formalized the pairwise preference learning framework by modeling ranking as a binary classification problem of a series of item pairs - the basis of our method.

-Building on this, Ghosh et al.~\cite{ghosh2023adaptive} proposed an adaptive pairwise comparison method based on active sampling.
-Their method jointly optimizes regression and ranking objectives, reducing annotation costs while improving preference modeling.
+Early ranking learning models, such as RankNet and LambdaRank~\cite{burges2005learning}, use neural networks and pairwise loss functions (such as hinge or cross-entropy loss) to learn from pairwise preferences/comparative judgments.
+These methods have shown excellent performance in retrieval applications but have not been applied to multimodal problems.
+Fürnkranz and Hüllermeier~\cite{furnkranz2003pairwise} formalized the pairwise preference learning framework by modeling ranking as a binary classification problem for a series of item pairs.
+Building on this, \cite{ghosh2023adaptive} proposed an adaptive pairwise comparison method based on active sampling.
+Their method jointly optimizes the regression and ranking objectives, reducing annotation costs while improving preference modeling.
 However, their work is limited to the pure text domain and does not explore the image-text space.

-Khan et al. \cite{khan2025efficientstorypointestimation} propose a comparative learning approach to agile story point estimation.
-This work formats data on backlog items' texts and their direct ratings into a pairwise format to include two items' texts and a comparative label denoting which item has the higher direct rating.
-This data is used on a single dense layer based encoder structure with Hinge loss to train on the reformatted data for the task of story point estimation to predict an order of the backlog items.
+\cite{khan2025efficientstorypointestimation} propose a comparative learning approach to agile story point estimation.
+This predicts the story point of a backlog item by training a model on a set of comparative judgments: given two items, which one has a higher story point.
+A pre-trained SentenceTransformer model is first applied to embed the title and description of each item before a fully connected feedforward neural network is trained with hinge loss.
+The comparative learning model showed superior performance to its regression version trained on the ground truth story points.
+Utilizing the same comparative learning framework, \cite{bethi2026modelingartevaluationscomparative} showed that it is also beneficial to train comparative judgments in the prediction of the beauty and likings of paintings.
+Their human subject experiments also confirmed a $60\%$ reduction in the average annotation time when making comparative judgments instead of direct ratings.